IFRCGo/monty-stac-extension/model/model.md

 - **keywords**: A list of keywords that describe the event.
 This list includes the human-readable names of
   - the countries affected by the event
   - the hazard types affecting the event

+### Hazard

+The hazard class represents a process, phenomenon or human activity that may cause loss of life, injury or other health impacts, property damage, social and economic disruption or environmental degradation.
+UNDRR - https://www.undrr.org/terminology/hazard.
+In the Monty model, a hazard is always linked to an event and as per event, every hazard is recorded from multiple sources.

+The hazard class has the following attributes:

+- **id**: A unique identifier for the hazard.
+Preferably, the identifier assigned by the issuer (source) of the hazard.
+If not available, an identifier can be generated and should be prefixed with the related event id.
+- **title**: The name of the hazard assigned by the issuer (source) of the hazard.
+- **geometry** (GeoJSON geometry): The location of the hazard in the form of a GeoJSON geometry.
+- **datetime**: The date and time when the hazard occurrs or is forecasted to occur.
+- **start_datetime**: The date and time when the hazard started or is forecasted to start. **OPTIONAL**
+- **end_datetime**: The date and time when the hazard ended or is forecasted to end. **OPTIONAL**
+- **ref_event_id**: The identifier of the reference event to which is associated the hazard.
+- **source_event_id**: The identifier of the source event to which is associated the hazard. **OPTIONAL**
+- **source**: Information about the organization and the database capturing, producing, processing, hosting or publishing this data.
+- **codes**: The hazard codes defining the hazard.
+- **max_value**: The estimated maximum hazard intensity/magnitude/severity value, as a number, without the units.
+- **max_unit**: The unit of the estimated maximum hazard intensity/magnitude/severity value.
+- **estimate_type**: The type of data source that was used to create this hazard intensity/magnitude/severity estimate:
+  - Primary data
+  - Secondary data
+  - Modelled data: estimated without any event-specific data

+Hazards may be linked between each others.
+This linkage is called "concurrent hazard" and is linking the observed and potentially unobserved hazards together with a specific relationship:

+- **Triggers**: as the current hazard triggers the linked hazard.
+For example, an earthquake triggers a landslide.
+- **Triggered by**: as the current hazard is triggered by the linked hazard.
+For example, a landslide is triggered by an earthquake.
+- **Concurrent**: For hazards that do not necessarily trigger one-another, but occur together.
+For example, thunderstorms can occur together with windstorms or cyclones, thus, we would use 'concurrent'.
+- **Complex**: When the relationship between two hazards is complex.

+The link has also specific occurence attributes:

+- **occurence_type**: the linked hazard actually observed to have occurred with the main hazard, or is this link only a potential link.
+Montandon allows for hazards to be linked together by actual observed occurrences, or the possibility that the linked hazard occurred with the principal hazard.
+This is especially useful when handling hazards such as tropical cyclones, whereby more than half of all deaths from cyclones in the US were actually caused by inland flooding.
+- **occurence_prob** of the linked hazard occurring with the main hazard.
+This is a subjective probability, and is not a statistical probability.
+It is a qualitative assessment of the likelihood of the linked hazard occurring with the main hazard.
+- **occurenece_probdef**: definition of occurrence probability is for the hazard relationship.
+For example, if the probability is 'high', where is 'high' defined?